 Subject matter experts (SMEs) are an organization’s knowledge base.
 They know critical information and hold key responsibilities.
 Their time is valuable and limited, so how do you gain the benefits of their expertise without interrupting their other duties?

-Unfortunately, this process takes time.
-After decades of working with SMEs across all kinds of industries, we’ve assembled a list of six time-saving techniques for getting the best information from SMEs in the least amount of time.
+After decades of working with SMEs across all kinds of industries, we’ve assembled a list of five time-saving techniques for getting the best information from SMEs in the least amount of time.

 Complex projects sometimes raise questions along the way.
 Once in a while, these questions demand an immediate answer that only a busy SME can provide.
 More often, however, questions can be batched into a single communication.
 Sending multiple emails every time you have a question is a surefire way to hinder the relationship with an SME.

 Sometimes, questions answer themselves.
 Consider holding onto questions that aren’t urgent and will not affect other work.
-For example, one of our technical illustrators recently received a batch of handwritten revisions.
-Most of the feedback was easy to interpret, but one note remained unclear.
+For example, one of our technical illustrators was reviewing a batch of handwritten revisions.
 At first, the illustrator considered contacting the SME for immediate clarification.
-Some people have an impulse to gather all available information right away.
-However, the illustrator ultimately decided to wait for three crucial reasons.
+We may have an impulse to gather all available information right away, but it’s sometimes better to wait.

 Do Your Subject Matter Experts Have a Story to Tell?

 ProEdit specializes in helping SMEs communicate their knowledge through superior writing, training, and content management.
 Let us know how we can serve your organization.